‘A CLOSE SHAVE’

 Shaun is full of mischief and seems to love eating anything.
 Wallace & Gromit give Shaun a wash as they put him in the Knit-O-Matic.
 They give him a wash first, but it accidentally ends in a ‘light shave’.

-Fortunately Shaun manages to stand on its four feet alive and gets a pullover knitted for him from the machine.
+Fortunately, Shaun manages to stand on his four feet alive and gets a pullover knitted for him from the machine.
 Wallace and Gromit keep him as their pet, not realising Preston is about in their house.

 Wallace pays Wendolene another visit, whilst Gromit discovers something odd and suspicious about Shaun the Sheep.
 This ends with him letting out a flock of sheep from a lorry and getting kidnapped.